nikwl/cs473/README.md

 ### Data preparation

 Once you load the data, you need to split the data into a train and validation set.
 How you do this is up to you.
 Use your validation set to evaluate your choice of network structure and hyperparamters.
 I would suggest an 80%/20% train/validation split.
-I have a secret test set that I will use to evaluate your submitted model.
+I have a separate test set that I will use to evaluate your submitted model.

 NOTE: The data is structured such that if you just load it and start training, your loss is unlikely to converge.
 If you're encountering this problem, visualize the data and labels and see if you notice a pattern that might hinder convergence.